wp-plugins/bug-library/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Added field to define default user bug priority in configuration panel
+* New user reported issues now have a priority so they can appear in the list

 = 1.2.4 =
 * Added code to make sure that post data is available when saving custom bug data